Starmer defends Labour move to block Burnham from running in by-election

 Critics have accused Sir Keir and his allies of preventing Mr Burnham’s candidacy for factional reasons, fearing a leadership challenge from the mayor as both Labour’s poll ratings and his personal approval flounder.

-Speaking to broadcasters, he said: “We have really important elections already across England for local councils, very important elections in Wales for the government there, and very important elections in Scotland for the Scottish government that will affect millions of people.
+Speaking to broadcasters at a health centre in Wimbledon, Sir Keir said: “We have really important elections already across England for local councils, very important elections in Wales for the government there, and very important elections in Scotland for the Scottish government that will affect millions of people.

 “And we’re out campaigning on the cost of living, and they’re very important elections.